Canyonlands National Park Overnight Backcountry Permits

 Cancellation Policy:

 The $36 reservation fee is non-refundable.
-The $5 per person per night permit fee is refundable if a reservation is cancelled at least 3 days before trip start date (outside walk up window).
+The $5 per person per night permit fee is refundable if a reservation is cancelled at least 3 days before trip start date (outside the walk up window).
 These are highly sought after permits.
-As a courtesy to others, please notify the park as soon as possible if you decide not to use your reservation or any campsites on your reservation.
+As a courtesy to others, please notify the park as soon as possible if you decide not to use your reservation or leave early.

 Change Policy: